 Music Therapy is the clinical and evidence-based use of music interventions to accomplish individualized goals within a therapeutic relationship by a credentialed professional who has completed an approved music therapy program.
-(American Music Therapy Association, official definition)
+(American Music Therapy Association, 2020)

 What education and training is required to become a music therapist?

 Graduation from one of 70+ approved music therapy degree programs, 1200 hours of supervised clinical work, and successful completion of the board certification exam to obtain the credential MT-BC (Music Therapist – Board Certified).

 Music therapists work in a variety of settings, including (but not limited to) schools, hospitals, nursing homes, mental health facilities, hospices, rehabilitation centers, and private practice.

 Music therapy is beneficial for people in all stages of life, from premature infants to people who are actively dying, and many ages and conditions in between.
 This may include pediatric patients, children with a history of trauma, children or adults with behavioral disorders or mental health issues, individuals with developmental disabilities, individuals with visual or hearing impairments, those undergoing rehabilitation after stroke or traumatic brain injury, veterans, individuals dealing with substance abuse issues, geriatric adults (including those with dementia), and many others.